 Due to fierce competition and rapid growth in the battery sphere, it is no surprise that IP litigation is seeing commensurate growth.
-Up from just one case involving a patent related to battery technology in 2011,25 in 2020 alone there were 85 cases in U.S. District Courts, the U.S. Patent Trial and Appeal Board, and the U.S. International Trade Commission involving patents related to battery technology.
-As of the date of this paper, there have been 27 such cases in 2021, and that number is projected to reach 46 by the end of the year, as illustrated in the graph below.
+Up from just 10 cases involving patents related to battery technologies in 2011,27 in 2020 alone there were 93 such cases in U.S. district courts, the U.S. Patent Trial and Appeal Board, and the U.S. International Trade Commission.
+As of the date of this article, there have been 47 such cases in 2021, and that number was projected to reach 61 by the end of last year, as illustrated in the accompanying graph.28